lowRISC/opentitan/doc/getting_started/setup_fpga.md

 I00002 test_rom.c:118] Test ROM complete, jumping to flash!
 ```

-## Testing the demo design
+#### Bootstrapping the demo software

-The `hello_world` demo software shows off some capabilities of the design.
+The `hello_world` demo software shows off some capabilities of the OpenTitan hardware.
 To load `hello_world` into the FPGA on the ChipWhisperer CW310 board follow the steps shown below.

 1. Generate the bitstream and flash it to the FPGA as described above.